For Caregivers: Coping Tips

 If you feel depressed

 Over time, after a serious health event, stress should gradually lessen.
 But your life may have changed.
 Realizing this may cause grief, both for you and your loved one.
-Contact your doctor if either of you shows signs of depression.
+Contact your health care provider if either of you shows signs of depression.
 Treatment can help you find hope — even when you think nothing can help.

 Common signs of depression